 Water and milk are the only two beverages your kiddo needs.
 If your child is attached to juices or sodas begin reducing the number of times you make these drinks available during the day and try simple alternatives.
 Start watering down juice and slowly adjusting the ratio.
 Substitute seltzer water for soda.

-To recap, your child will likely experience many benefits from reducing the amount of sugar in his/her diet.
+Your child will likely experience many benefits from reducing the amount of sugar in his/her diet.
 Try these tips above.
 Start slowly by picking just one and add from there.

 Want to read this article later?
-Save it to Pinterest.
+Save it to Pinterest

 Wolraich ML, Wilson DB, White JW.
 The Effect of Sugar on Behavior or Cognition in Children: A Meta-analysis.
 JAMA.
 1995;274(20):1617–1621. doi:10.1001/jama.1995.03530200053037